-- 1. Before starting (cold engine) tilt outboard out/up past vertical to allow trapped oil to drain back to the oil sump.
+- Before starting (cold engine) tilt outboard out/up past vertical to allow trapped oil to drain back to the oil sump.
 Allow outboard to remain tilted for approximately one minute. - 2.
 Tilt outboard to vertical operating position. - 3.
 Remove the top cowl.
 Refer to Maintenance Top Cowl Removal and Installation. - 4.
 Pull out the dipstick.
 Wipe the dipstick end with a clean rag or towel and push it back in all the way. - 5.
 Pull the dipstick back out again and observe the oil level.
-Oil should be in the operating range (between the top bar and bottom bar).
+Oil should be in the operating range (cross hatched region).

-IMPORTANT: Do not try to fill the oil level to the top bar.
-Oil level is correct as long as it appears in the operating range (between the top bar and bottom bar).
+IMPORTANT: Do not try to fill the oil level to the top of the operating range (cross hatched region).
+Oil level is correct as long as it appears in the operating range (cross hatched region).

 - a Oil level operating range

 - b Top bar

 - c Bottom bar

 - d Upper 1/3 level

-- 6. If the oil level is below the bottom bar, remove the oil filler cap and add approximately 500 ml (16 oz) of the specified outboard motor oil.
-Allow a few minutes for the oil to drain to the oil sump and recheck the dipstick.
-If necessary, add additional oil to bring the oil level within the upper 1/3 level of the operating range.
-Avoid overfilling, do not try to fill the oil level to the top bar.
+6. If the oil level is below the operating range (cross hatched region), remove the oil filler cap and add approximately 500 ml (16 oz) of the specified outboard motor oil.
+Allow a few minutes for the added oil to drain to the oil sump and check the level on the dipstick.
+Repeat the process until the oil level is on the operating range (cross hatched region).
+Do not try to fill to the upper end of the operating range (cross hatched region).